The-alpha-male/alx-low_level_programming/0x12-singly_linked_lists/README.md

 ## 4-free_list.c

-#Write a function that frees a list_t list.
+Write a function that frees a list_t list.

 Prototype: void free_list(list_t *head);

+## 100-first.c

+# Write a function that prints You're beat! and yet, you must allow,\nI bore my house upon my back!\n before the main function is executed.

+You are allowed to use the printf function

+## 101-hello_holberton.asm

+Write a 64-bit program in assembly that prints Hello, Holberton, followed by a new line.

+*You are only allowed to use the printf function

+*You are not allowed to use interrupts

+*Your program will be compiled using nasm and gcc: